anniepineda/taskmaster/README.md

 Polish and add All Tasks Page
 Today, your app will add a new activity for all tasks with a Recycler View showing all tasks.
 These tasks must be clickable.
 When clicked on, trigger a Toast that displays details about the task.

+## Feature Task (lab 33)

+### Task Model
+Uploads
+On the “Add a Task” activity, allow users to optionally select a file to attach to that task.
+If a user attaches a file to a task, that file should be uploaded to S3, and associated with that task.

+Displaying Files
+On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.
+(If the file is any other type, you should display a link to it.)